 Ethyl alcohol (ethanol, grain alcohol, drinking alcohol) has been produced from renewable resources – grain, hops, molasses, starch – for millennia for human consumption by fermentation.
-In the mid 20th Century, with the rise of petroleum cracking to make gasoline and diesel fuel that produced ethylene as a by-product, industry developed methods to make ethanol from ethylene.
+In the mid-20th Century, with the rise of petroleum cracking to make gasoline and diesel fuel that produced ethylene as a by-product, the industry developed methods to make ethanol from ethylene.
 This “synthetic” or “industrial” ethanol soon displaced renewable ethanol and was used for chemical processing, as a solvent, and as an intermediate in the production of other materials.
-In the 1980’s the US introduced subsidies for corn-based ethanol, and soon renewable fermentation of ethanol regained its position as the major source for most uses.
+In the 1980s the US introduced subsidies for corn-based ethanol, and soon renewable fermentation of ethanol regained its position as the major source for most uses.

-While ethanol is the best known of the renewable chemicals or fuels, as oil becomes more expensive and harder to find, other oil-derived chemicals are being displaced by renewable substitutes.
+While ethanol is the best-known of the renewable fuels, as oil becomes more expensive and harder to find, other oil-derived chemicals are being displaced by renewable substitutes.
 Among the most prominent and promising are isobutanol, 1,4-butanediol, PET (polyethyleneterephthalate), and PEF (polyethylenefuranoate).
 For some of these materials partial replacement of petro- by bio-based units has been achieved, e.g. PET where ethylene glycol from renewable sources alternates with petro-based terephthalic acid in the product.
 Others, like PEF, are true replacements for their competition (PET) with different chemical structures and properties.